verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 What would you do if they asked you to load a DOM element only if it **stays inside the viewport for a given time**?
 You would use [vanilla-lazyload](https://github.com/verlok/lazyload), wouldn't you? 😉

-This is exactly what a couple of GitHub users asked me to develop as new feature of LazyLoad, to avoid loading elements which users skipped **scrolling fast over them**.
+This is exactly what a couple of GitHub users asked me to develop as new feature of LazyLoad, to **avoid loading elements which users skipped** by **scrolling fast beyond them**.

+In this post, I'd like to share the solution with you.

-I want to share how I did it with you, because there are a couple of ways of doing this.
-The first one is checking the element's posistion over time, the second one is with IntersectionObserver.
+There are a couple of ways of doing this.
+The first one is checking the element's posistion over time, the second one leverages `IntersectionObserver`.

-## Without IntersectionObserver
+## The (slow) way without IntersectionObserver

 This way is much slower that using `IntersectionObserver` because it implies:

-- watching browser’s scroll and resize events to call a callback (ok, throttled, but still&hellip;)
+- watching browser’s `scroll` and `resize` events to call a (throttled) callback
-- in the callback, loop though every watched element and call a `isInsideViewport` function to check if they are inside viewport
+- in the callback, loop through every watched element and call a `isInsideViewport` function to check if they are inside viewport
-- the `isInsideViewport` function checks a [bunch of things](https://github.com/verlok/lazyload/blob/support/8.x/src/lazyload.viewport.js) like the element's `getBoundingClientRect`, the window's `innerHeight`, `pageYOffset`, etc. and returns a boolean
+- the `isInsideViewport` function then checks a [bunch of things](https://github.com/verlok/lazyload/blob/support/8.x/src/lazyload.viewport.js) like the element's `getBoundingClientRect`, the window's `innerHeight`, `pageYOffset`, etc. and returns a boolean

 All these checks only to know when elements enter the viewport.

-To know if the elements stay inside the viewport for a given time, you should do something like:
+To know whether or not a given element stayed inside the viewport for a given time, you should do something like:

-- `setTimeout` a `isStillInsideViewport` function when the element enters the viewport
+- when the element enters the viewport, `setTimeout` a function.
+Let's call it `isStillInsideViewport`.
 - in the `isStillInsideViewport` function, check if the element is still inside the viewport calling `isInsideViewport` on that element, then:
   - if it is, load it and remove it from the watched elements
   - if it's NOT, don't load it and keep watching it